AndreasSoularidis/ReconTraj4Drones/README.md

 ## Scientific Papers
 Soularidis, A., Kotis, K. (2022).
 Semantic Modeling and Reconstruction of Drones’ Trajectories.
 In: , et al. The Semantic Web: ESWC 2022 Satellite Events.
 ESWC 2022.
 Lecture Notes in Computer Science, vol 13384.
 Springer, Cham. https://doi.org/10.1007/978-3-031-11609-4_30

+Kotis, K.; Soularidis, A. ReconTraj4Drones: A Framework for the Reconstruction and Semantic Modeling of UAVs’ Trajectories on MovingPandas.
+Appl.
+Sci.
+2023, 13, 670. https://doi.org/10.3390/app13010670